 - Redesign of the RV/warhead unit, giving the nose cone a “baby bottle” shape that allows for higher re-entry velocity and possibly an air-burst detonation (necessary for EMP).

-Known and supposed modifications have led experts to suggest that the newer missiles have a range of 1,500 to 1,800 km.[Ibid.]
-Some sources suggest that later versions are capable of reaching 2,500 km.2 Of course, the additional range bears a heavy cost on payload, and most experts place the maximum payload of Shahab 3 variants around 800 kg.
-Given RV design requirements, an 800 kg payload could be expected to carry a 500 kg warhead.
-The combination of reduced fuselage weight and increased fuel capacity provide the Shahab 3 variants with about the same launch weight as the original Shahab 3.
-The increased fuel may increase overall launch weight by as much as 1,000 kg, but the extra ten seconds or so of burn-time give the missile a significantly increased range.3
+Known and supposed modifications have led experts to suggest that the newer missiles have a range of 1,500 to 1,800 km.2 Some sources suggest that later versions are capable of reaching 2,500 km.3 Of course, the additional range bears a heavy cost on payload, and most experts place the maximum payload of Shahab-3 variants around 800 kg.
+Given reentry vehicle (RV) design requirements, an 800 kg payload could be expected to carry a 500 kg warhead.
+The combination of reduced fuselage weight and increased fuel capacity provides the Shahab-3 variants with about the same launch weight as the original Shahab-3.
+The increased fuel may increase overall launch weight by as much as 1,000 kg, but the extra ten seconds or so of burn time give the missile a significantly increased range.4

-The new design is probably capable of faster re-entry speeds, thus making it more difficult to target with anti-ballistic missile systems.
-The changed design may also make it possible for the warhead to detonate high above a target.[Ibid, 45.]
-Though an airburst detonation may improve a ballistic missile’s ability to disburse chemical or biological weapons, its most effective use is with a nuclear warhead.
-A nuclear warhead, when detonated high in the atmosphere, creates an EMP that is potentially more devastating than a conventionally employed nuclear warhead.
+The new design is probably capable of faster re-entry speeds, thus making it more difficult to target with missile defense systems.
+The changed design may also make it possible for the warhead to detonate high above a target.5 Though an airburst detonation may improve a ballistic missile’s ability to disburse chemical or biological weapons, its most effective use is with a nuclear warhead.

-The Shahab-3 missiles that were tested in July 2002, August 2002, and July 2003 may have been Shahab 3 variants.
-Since that time, Shahab 3 variants have been tested in August 2004, September 2004, October 2004, January 2006, March 2006 (possible), May 2006, and November 2006.5 It is believed that the earliest Shahab 3 variants reached operational status in 2007.
+The Shahab-3 missiles that were tested in July 2002, August 2002, and July 2003 may have been Shahab-3 variants.
+Since that time, Shahab-3 variants have been tested in August 2004, September 2004, October 2004, January 2006, March 2006 (possible), May 2006, and November 2006.6 It is believed that the earliest Shahab-3 variants reached operational status in 2007.
 The Iranian space program, which appears to use Shahab-3 technology, tested rockets in February 2007 (probably a failure), February 2008, and August 2008.
 In February 2009, Iran successfully placed a satellite in space aboard the Safir-1.
-Though the space program represents significant advances in the Iranian program, the rocket used in the 2009 launch is not capable of delivering a warhead at ICBM range (unlike the Russian rocket used to put Sputnik in space).6
+Though the space program represents significant advances in the Iranian program, the rocket used in the 2009 launch is not capable of delivering a warhead at ICBM range (unlike the Russian rocket used to put Sputnik in space).7

-The modifications made to the Shahab 3 represent fairly significant developments for the Iranian missile program.
-Whereas earlier Iranian missile developments could usually be traced to foreign sources, the modifications to the Shahab 3 appear to be domestic technologies.
+The modifications made to the Shahab-3 represent fairly significant developments for the Iranian missile program.
+Whereas earlier Iranian missile developments could usually be traced to foreign sources, the modifications to the Shahab-3 appear to be domestic technologies.
 In the mid-1990s, Iran was building modified ‘Scud’ missiles with foreign assistance; in 2009, Iran successfully launched a satellite on a domestically-built rocket.
-The future of the Iranian program, in the Shahab 5 and 6, could extend their missile range into Europe.

 Two particular variants are important to note.